sdiehl/stephendiehl.com/posts/poll.md

 1. Cont
 2. Profunctors

-Binned amongst the **Data Analysis** user group, the most mentioned libraries
+Binned amongst the **Data Analysis** user group, the most mentioned topics are:
-are:

 1. Free Monads
 2. van Laarhoven Lenses
 3. Heterogeneous Lists

+Binned against individuals who self-rated themselves as **7 or higher skill** the most mentioned topics are:

+1. GHC.Generics
+2. F-Algebras
+3. Cont

 There were no write-ins for this category.